-In the case when Ricci curvature has a uniform lower bound, we always have a subsequence converge to some limit space in the pointed Gromov-Hausdorff topology, and let's say $(M_i, g_i, p_i) \to (X,d_X,p_X)$.
-Since $\partial E^{\tau_i }$ has small area, as an application of Bishop-Gromov volume comparison theorem, we can perturb the geodesic segment between points in $E^{\tau_i }$ to avoid $\partial E^{\tau_i }$.
-This can be used to show that $(E^{\tau_i }, d_i, p_i)$ equipped with the restricted metric converge to $(X,d_X,p_X)$.
-Also from effective estimate on outer region, we know the outer region in $X$ is isometric to the outer region in $\mathbb{R}^3$.
-Then we can fill the interior region by geodesic segments between points in the outer region.
-To make sure all points in the interior region of $X$ can be obtained in this way, we need to use some structure theory on three dimensional Ricci limit space, particularly that $X$ is a topological manifold and geodesics are non-branching.
-This filling process gives an isometric embedding Intuitively, one may think this map $\Xi $ as the limit of harmonic maps $\mathcal{U}_i: E^{\tau _i}\to \mathbb{R}^3$.
-But since $E^{\tau _i}$ may not be a length space and it's not clear whether $\mathcal{U}_i$ is Lipschitz on $E^{\tau _i}$, we can not directly take the limit of $\mathcal{U}_i$.
-So we need above perturbation and filling process to overcome this difficulty.
+In the case when the Ricci curvature has a uniform lower bound, we can always find a subsequence that converges to a limit space in the pointed Gromov-Hausdorff topology, denoted by $(M_i, g_i, p_i) \to (X,d_X,p_X)$.
+Due to the small area of $\partial E^{\tau_i }$, we can use the Bishop-Gromov volume comparison theorem to perturb the geodesic segments between points in $E^{\tau_i }$ and avoid $\partial E^{\tau_i }$.
+This perturbation allows us to show that $(E^{\tau_i }, d_i, p_i)$ equipped with the restricted metric converges to $(X,d_X,p_X)$.
+Furthermore, based on the effective estimates on the outer region, we know that the outer region in $X$ is isometric to the outer region in $\mathbb{R}^3$.
+We then fill the interior region of $X$ by using geodesic segments between points in the outer region.
+To ensure that all points in the interior region of $X$ can be obtained in this way, we rely on the structural theory of three-dimensional Ricci limit spaces, particularly the facts that $X$ is a topological manifold and geodesics are non-branching.
+This filling process gives us an isometric embedding

+Intuitively, one might think of this map $\Xi $ as the limit of the harmonic maps $\mathcal{U}_i: E^{\tau _i}\to \mathbb{R}^3$.
+However, since $E^{\tau _i}$ may not be a length space and it is not clear whether $\mathcal{U}_i$ is Lipschitz on $E^{\tau _i}$, we can not directly take the limit of $\mathcal{U}_i$.
+Therefore, we need the aforementioned perturbation and filling process to overcome this difficulty.
 All these arguments are included in Section \ref{removable-sing}.